 Are they just fat pūkeko?

 No!
 A takahē looks similar to the common pūkeko.
 They share a common ancestor, so are very distantly related.

 The pūkeko is skinny and blue with a black back.
 The takahē is much larger and more colourful.

 Takahē have a large, strong red beak and stout red legs.
-Its gorgeous feathers range from an iridescent dark blue head, neck and breast to peacock blue shoulders and turquoise and olive green wings and back.
-They have wings, but they are only use them to display during courtship or as a show of aggression.
+Its feathers range from an iridescent dark blue head, neck and breast to peacock blue shoulders and turquoise and olive green wings and back.
+They have wings, but only use them to display during courtship or as a show of aggression.

 Takahē are larger with stout legs and more colours; pūkeko are blue with a black back